How to Dispose of Unused Medicines

-Is your medicine cabinet filled with expired drugs or medications you no longer use?
+Is your medicine cabinet full of expired drugs or medications you no longer use?
 How should you dispose of them?

-- If no instructions are given on the drug label and no take-back program is available in your area, throw the drugs in the household trash, but first:
+If no disposal instructions are given on the prescription drug labeling and no take-back program is available in your area, throw the drugs in the household trash following these steps:

-- Take them out of their original containers and mix them with an undesirable substance, such as used coffee grounds or kitty litter.
-The medication will be less appealing to children and pets, and unrecognizable to people who may intentionally go through your trash.
+- Remove them from their original containers and mix them with an undesirable substance, such as used coffee grounds, dirt or kitty litter (this makes the drug less appealing to children and pets, and unrecognizable to people who may intentionally go through the trash seeking drugs).

-- Put them in a sealable bag, empty can, or other container to prevent the medication from leaking or breaking out of a garbage bag.
+- Place the mixture in a sealable bag, empty can or other container to prevent the drug from leaking or breaking out of a garbage bag.

-FDA’s Deputy Director of the Office of Compliance Ilisa Bernstein, Pharm.D., J.D., offers some additional tips:
+FDA’s Ilisa Bernstein, Pharm.D., J.D., offers a few more tips:

-- Before throwing out a medicine container, scratch out all identifying information on the prescription label to make it unreadable.
+- Scratch out all identifying information on the prescription label to make it unreadable.
 This will help protect your identity and the privacy of your personal health information.

-- Do not give medications to friends.
-Doctors prescribe drugs based on a person's specific symptoms and medical history.
-A drug that works for you could be dangerous for someone else.
+- Do not give your medicine to friends.
+Doctors prescribe medicines based on your specific symptoms and medical history.
+Something that works for you could be dangerous for someone else.

-- When in doubt about proper disposal, talk to your pharmacist.
+- When in doubt about proper disposal, ask your pharmacist.